Applying for a long-stay Caribbean visa in Luxembourg

 How much does a visa cost?

-When you apply for a visa at a Dutch embassy or consulate, you must pay a fee.
+When you apply for a visa at a Netherlands embassy or consulate-general, you must pay a fee.
 You can find the fee here.
 If you are applying through an external service provider, you will pay more.

 How long does it take?